3 Things to Learn from Google’s Latest Report on Stolen Credentials

-Over the last year, Google has teamed up with University of California, Berkley and the International Computer Science Institute to collect, analyze, and report data on the contemporary landscape of black-hat email credential theft.
-In a period between March 2016 and March 2017, Google anonymously inserted themselves into private forums, credential trading markets, and dark web paste sites in order to learn how the bad guys, looking to steal your login and password information, are operating and evolving in the modern era.
-Or, as Kurt Thomas et al, authors of the study, put it, Google’s newest study “presents the first longitudinal measurement study of the underground ecosystem fueling credential theft and assesses the risk it poses to millions of users.”
+Over the last year, Google has teamed up with University of California, Berkley and the International Computer Science Institute.
+They’ve been collecting, analyzing, and reporting data on the contemporary landscape of black-hat email credential theft.
+In a period between March 2016-2017, Google anonymously inserted themselves into private forums and credential trading markets.
+They’ve been learning how the bad guys steal your login, password information and are operating and evolving in the modern era.
+Kurt Thomas has said that Google’s newest study is a great next step in assessing digital risks.
+Thomas said that it “presents the first longitudinal measurement study of the underground ecosystem fueling credential theft and assesses the risk it poses to millions of users.”
 So, what’s that all mean for you?
-Let’s break down the numbers and outline 3 major take-away’s from Google’s study to understand how miscreants are trying to compromise your email security.
+Let’s break down the numbers and outline 3 major take-away’s from Google’s study.

 This study analyzed databases of purportedly stolen email credential information throughout 2016.
 Of these datasets, roughly 788,000 instances were the result of keyloggers, 12.4 million were sourced from phishing kits, and 1.9 billion credentials stolen in larger data breaches.